delta7-138/Crime_Reporting_System/README.md

 # Crime_Reporting_System
-Hello Everyone , you cant contribute anything to this file
+Hello Everyone , you can contribute anything to this file